 In many countries, the most conventional technique to make coffee is to boil it in a pot or saucepan on the stove.
 Although filter coffee machines have mostly replaced it in most houses, this method remains popular.

-It’s similar to using a stovetop espresso maker, but without the coffee machine.
+It’s similar to a stovetop espresso maker but without a coffee machine.

-This is notably prevalent among the Nordic countries and among some of their descendants in the United States, where it is commonly referred to as “church basement coffee.”
+This is notably prevalent among the Nordic countries and some of their descendants in the United States commonly referred to as “church basement coffee.”

 Pan-boiled coffee is similar to cowboy coffee, but it is cooked on a stove rather than over an open fire.
-Even with such a simple recipe, there are variables – trial and error may be required to determine your preferred method of preparation.
+Even with such a simple recipe, there are variables – trial and error may be required to determine your preferred preparation method.

-Turkish coffee requires two ingredients: very finely ground coffee powder and an unique brewing vessel known as a “cezve” in Turkey or a “ibrik” in most other parts of the world.
+Turkish coffee requires two ingredients: very finely ground coffee powder and a unique brewing vessel known as a “cezve” in Turkey or an “ibrik” in most other parts of the world.
 Because it is made without a filter, the final cup is thick with coffee “mud.”
 This only adds to its allure.

 As a result, you’ll need a high-quality coffee grinder to grind the beans finely enough to mix into the coffee.
 Alternatively, you can purchase ready-ground Turkish coffee.

 To make Turkish coffee, fill an ibrik with water, coffee, and your favorite amount of sugar and spice.
-Slowly heat the pot to avoid the boiling point and spilling.
+Then, slowly heat the pot to avoid the boiling point and spilling.

-Best Turkish coffee is brewed at low temperatures, under 160 degrees Fahrenheit, (70 degrees Celsius).
+Best Turkish coffee is brewed at temperatures below 160 degrees Fahrenheit (70 degrees Celsius).